-This is for any men aged 18+ who what’s to get out and meet new people , in a safe environment
+This is for any men aged aged 18 and above who would like to get out and meet new people in a safe environment.

 Mankind offers a confidential helpline which is available for male victims of domestic abuse and domestic violence across the UK as well as their friends, family, neighbours, work colleagues and employers.